-You can now allow your customers to have an account which they can pay down over a period of time.
+A new feature for 'Customer Accounts' to allow your customers to have an account which they can pay down over a period of time is now available in store through the AirPOS Pro App which is free to users until November the 1st 2019.
 If you decide that this is a feature that you could usefully implement you will need to enable your account to allow your customers to pay on account.
-This is done in the backoffice.
-If you click or tap on your company name at the top right of the screen in the blue horizontal menu bar and select 'edit My Account' you will see a setting called 'Customer Accounts'.
-Just turn that on as shown below.

 We are going to allow the customer andrew hageman to have an account.
 Having found him in our list of customers to allow him to have an account we just need to click on his name as shown above.